DevVali/cavegame/readme.md

 ## Navigation

-In the game, there's a person (you), and you must go for the trophy - go away from the cave.<br>
-While you go there, you can see there a dragon, if you meet the dragon you lose the game, you can kill the dragon by using a magic wand.<br>
-You collect magic wand and then you can go into the dragon.<br>
-That's all how the game does work.<br>
+The purpuose of the game is to go away from the cave and to not bump into the dragon.
+Collect the magic wand to kill the dragon.

 ## Team